When is The Batman released? Trailer, cast and everything you need to know

 2017 also saw the release of comedy spin-off The Lego Batman movie, which saw Will Arnett reprise his role as Lego Batman from The Lego Movie for a critically-acclaimed, fourth wall-breaking riff on the Batman franchise.

 You can catch Ben Affleck’s turn as Batman in Justice League on Amazon Prime Video or buy the Justice League DVD now.
-If you’re looking for something to watch, check out our TV Guide.
+Sign up for Amazon Prime for £7.99 a month with a 30-day free trial.